 There are numerous technical indicators which have been developed by analysts.
 They use these indicators to attempt to accurately forecast future price movements.
 Technical indicators are mathematical calculations which point to trade entry and exit signals.
 Trade signals help investors decide whether to buy, sell or hold a security or financial instrument.
 Technical indicators are generally used with charts.
 Indicators are placed over chart data to try and predict the price direction and market trend.

 As we have discussed, technical analysts plan their trades based on the study of price movements, chart patterns, and more mathematical chart indicators such as moving averages.
 Traders study price movements in the markets to determine where prices are likely to move next.
-The aim is to use technical analysis tools to identify opportunities to buy and sell.
+The aim is to use technical analysis tools, such as technical indicators, to identify opportunities to buy and sell.
 Indicators can help traders identify market conditions.
 Plus it can help them develop a systematic trading strategy.
 They will often use mixed indicators to form a strategy.

 Being able to identify trends is one of the most important concepts of technical analysis.
 The trend indicates the general direction that a market is heading.
 However, identifying trends is not always straightforward because prices rarely move in straight lines.
 Instead, they move in a series of highs and lows and it is the overall direction of these highs and lows which establish a trend.
 There are three types of trends: uptrend, downtrend and sideways trend.
 An uptrend is signalled by a series of higher highs and higher lows, while a downtrend consists of lower lows and lower highs.
 A sideways trend is when there is little movement up or down.
 Traders can use trendlines to help them identify trends.
 It is a simple charting technique where straight lines are used to connect lower lows or higher highs.
 This helps to show the general direction of the trend.
 Plus, they can help traders to identify areas of support and resistance.